sonic-net/SONiC/thermal-control-design.md

 The purpose of Thermal Control is to keep the switch at a proper temperature by using cooling devices, e.g., fan.
 Thermal control daemon need to monitor the temperature of devices (CPU, ASIC, optical modules, etc) and the running status of fan.
 It store temperature values fetched from sensors and thermal device running status to the DB, to make these data available to CLI and SNMP or other apps which interested.

-Thermal control also enforce some environment related polices to help the thermal control algorithm inside Kernel to adjust the switch temperature.
+Thermal control also enforce some environment related polices to help the thermal control algorithm to adjust the switch temperature.

 ## 2. Thermal device monitoring